Research Campuses & Facilities

 Nuclear Energy

 INL is leading the nation’s research in advanced nuclear energy technology.
-Our scientists and engineers study reactors that can replace fossil fuels with carbon-free energy, materials that lower carbon emissions for every energy source, and applications that help us explore worlds.
+Our scientists and engineers study reactors that can enhance reliable domestic energy, materials that can optimize performance of nuclear reactors, and applications that help us explore worlds.

 Advanced Test Reactor